YerayAlonso/next-runtime-env-with-docker-compose/README.md

 Install [Docker Desktop](https://docs.docker.com/get-docker) for Mac, Windows, or Linux.
 Docker Desktop includes Docker Compose as part of the installation.

 ## How to use

-Multistage builds are highly recommended in production.
-Combined with the Next [Output Standalone](https://nextjs.org/docs/advanced-features/output-file-tracing#automatically-copying-traced-files) feature, only `node_modules` files required for production are copied into the final Docker image.

 First, build and run the production server (Final image approximately 110 MB).